 Explore Gallipoli and win a $3,500 Prize to Study Abroad

-Australian Studies can take you to Anzac Cove, Istanbul and the historic hills of Tuscany in 2013.
+In June/July Australian Studies can take you Istanbul to Paris via Gallipoli, Prato and the Western Front.
 We offer a 12 point unit in a flexible study package that can speed up your Arts Degree and make your study abroad experience a gateway to Europe and the World.

-And if you complete a unit from any area of Australian Studies (including Indigenous Studies) you can win one of three Gallipoli Travelling Prizes valued at $3,500 each.
+And if you complete a unit from any area of Australian Studies (including Indigenous Studies) you can win one of two Gallipoli Prizes valued at $3,500 each.

 You don’t need to take a major/minor in Australian Studies.
 All Australian Studies subjects can be electives in your current Arts degree.